adrien1212/software_architecture_blog_v2/content/architecture_pattern/hexagonale/index.md

 > A driven port is an interface for a functionality, needed by the application for implementing the business logic.
 Such functionality is provided by a driven actor.
 So driven ports are the SPI (Service Provider Interface) required by the application.
 A driven port would be like a Required Interface.

-Néanmoins notre application a besoin de communiquer avec plusieurs librairies : base de données, email, etc ...
+Néanmoins, notre application a besoin de communiquer avec plusieurs bibliothèques : base de données, email, etc.
 Au lieu d'avoir une dépendance directe avec ce module tiers, on va utiliser un port/adaptateur.

 ![Alt text](images/hexa2.png?width=30pc)